TimelyDataflow/differential-dataflow/server/README.md

     delays: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 8, 6, 16, 18, 64, 66, 0, 9, 0, 0, 0, 0, 0, 0, 0]

 These counts report the number of observed latencies for each power-of-two number of microseconds.
-It seems that the lowest latency here is `(1 << 17)` microsecends, or roughly 131 milliseconds.
+It seems that the lowest latency here is `(1 << 17)` microseconds, or roughly 131 milliseconds.
 That is a large number, but what is going on here is that the first line is the `degr_dist` computation catching up on historical data.
 Subsequent lines should look better:

     delays: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 8, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
     delays: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 6, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]